 Those are the two main things.
 It's really easy to do, but you'll be filing a Form C and you will be conducting it either through a broker-dealer or a funding portal.

-Kurt: My guess is that this might be a very small amount to raise for someone like John Leo's firm (Primary Capital), but it seems to me that your funding portal might be a much better solution for an issuer.
+Kurt: My guess is that this might be a very small amount to raise for someone like from a firm, but it seems to me that your funding portal might be a much better solution for an issuer.

 Scott Purcell: We don't have a funding portal.
 We're the power behind funding portals, so anyone who's raising money online, about 80% of the market is using FundAmerica services, but we don't have a funding portal ourselves.